steemit/smt-whitepaper/smt-manual/manual.md

 - If more than 75,000 STEEM is contributed, the contributors, George and Harry will receive BETA in a 70% / 10% / 20% ratio, such that the total is fixed at 1.5 million BETA.
 - As a consequence of the hard cap, the contributors, George and Harry will receive at least 7, 1, and 2 BETA per STEEM contributed (respectively).

 This example is chosen to demonstrate how the ratios work.
-It is not a realistic example, as most ITO's will choose to either set `min_unit_ratio = max_unit_ratio` like ALPHA, or choose to use a large `max_unit_ratio` like BETA.
+It is not a realistic example, as most ICO's will choose to either set `min_unit_ratio = max_unit_ratio` like ALPHA, or choose to use a large `max_unit_ratio` like BETA.